How Do You Treat Poison Oak and Poison Ivy?

 - Poisonwood tree

 If you are allergic to poison oak or poison ivy, then assume you are allergic to all of these plants and/or plant parts.

-The rash begins with contact to the urushiol allergen:
+The rash begins when you touch, ingest or breath the the urushiol allergen:

 In the case of poison oak and poison ivy, the allergen typically comes into direct contact your skin when you:

 - Touch something with the oil on it (e.g. your cat that just ran through poison oak, your kids’ clothing when they’ve been out playing in the poison oak, etc.).